Kinds-of-Intelligence-CFI/animal-ai/README.md

 ## The Animal-AI Community

-Animal-AI has been an open-source research project from the beginning.
-If you wish to contribute to the project, please refer to the [Contributing Guide](contributing.md) for more information, and to the [Code of Conduct](codeOfConduct.md) for guidelines on how to interact with the community.
+Animal-AI has been an open-source research project from the beginning, and will continue to be so in the future.
+We welcome contributions from the community from all backgrounds and experiences, and we are always looking for new ways to collaborate.

 ---